-Table of Contents Is Electronic Recycling Cost-Effective?What are the costs of electronics recycling?What We Can Do When we think of everyday things that people can do to help protect the environment, recycling most often comes to mind.
-It’s… Read More
+When we think of everyday things that people can do to help protect the environment, recycling most often comes to mind.
+It’s a decades-long practice where people have embraced the concept that we must reuse materials, even electronics, …

 When we think of everyday things that people can do to help protect the environment, recycling most often comes to mind.
 It’s a decades-long practice where people have embraced the concept that we must reuse materials, even electronics, to conserve our non-renewable resources.
 But what is the cost of electronics recycling specifically and why should we care?